californiacoder91/lswebhomework3/README.md

 ```

-My name is:
+My name is: Parker Schuddeboom

-I like to:
+I like to: Ride my mountain bike

-I'm learning:
+I'm learning: HTML, Javacript, CSS, and the facets of web development in general.

 ```